Cyprus Company Formation

 However, the validity of different tax planning and business structures can depend on the level of actual business activity in Cyprus.
 This can apply to multinational companies in Cyprus, as well as to tax structures that can be challenged in the jurisdiction of the beneficial owner’s residence.

-For these purposes, Astra Trust provides services for the establishment of substance in Cyprus, including renting of offices and hiring of employees for Cyprus companies.
+For these purposes, Astra Trust provides services for the establishment of substance in Cyprus, including renting offices and hiring employees for Cyprus companies.

 According to the Cyprus Companies Law (Cap 113), each company shall prepare and file financial statements that give a true and fair view of the company’s financial position, based on International Financial Reporting Standards (IFRS).